Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Example to Understand ViewData in ASP.NET Core MVC Application:

-Let us see an example to understand how to use ViewData to pass data from a controller action method to a view using ASP.NET Core MVC Application.
-In our example, we want to pass three pieces of information to the view from the controller action method.
-One is the Page’s title, the second one is the page’s Header, and the third is the Student data we want to display on the page.
+Let us see an example of using ViewData to pass data from a controller action method to a view.
+In our example, we want to pass three pieces of information from the controller action method to the view.
+One is the Page’s title, the second is the page’s Header, and the third is the Student data.

 So, first, create an ASP.NET Core Web Application (with the name FirstCoreMVCWebApplication) with MVC (Model-View-Controller) Project Template, i.e., Creating ASP.NET Core Application using ASP.NET Core Web APP (Model-View-Controller) Template.
 Once you create the project, add a class file named Student.cs in the Models folder.
-And then, copy and paste the below code in it.
+Then, please copy and paste the code below into it.

 namespace FirstCoreMVCWebApplication.Models { public class Student { public int StudentId { get; set; } public string?
 Name { get; set; } public string?
 Branch { get; set; } public string?
 Section { get; set; } public string?
 Gender { get; set; } } }